jnidzwetzki/pg-lock-tracer/README.md

 These tools are intended to gain insight into PostgreSQL's locking activities and troubleshoot performance issues.

-__Note:__ Most of these tools are using the BPF (_Berkeley Packet Filter_) to observe a PostgreSQL process.
+__Note:__ Most of these tools employ the [BPF / eBPF](https://ebpf.io/) (_Extended Berkeley Packet Filter_) technology to observe a PostgreSQL process.
 At the moment, PostgreSQL 14 and 15 are supported (see additional information below).

 # pg_lock_tracer
 `pg_lock_tracer` can be used to attach to a running PostgreSQL process  (using _UProbes_).
 Afterward, `pg_lock_tracer` shows all taken locks by PostgreSQL.
 The tool is useful for debugging locking problems within PostgreSQL or PostgreSQL extensions.